Heart4sides/DigitalGarden/src/site/notes/SOURCES/Contents/Educational Philosophies Comparison.md

 > "Since feeling is not divorced from reason in decision making, the existentialist demands the education of the whole person, not just the mind." [[CARDS/Depth Psychology Theory/Soul Temple👤\|Soul Temple👤]]
 > "the humanities are commonly given tremendous emphasis.
 They are explored as a means of providing students with vicarious experiences that will help unleash their own creativity and self-expression.
 For example, rather than emphasizing historical events, existentialists focus upon the actions of historical individuals, each of whom provides possible models for the students' own behavior." [[CARDS/Typing Toolbox/-Te🏹\|-Te🏹]]
 > "In teaching art, existentialism encourages individual creativity and imagination more than copying and imitating established models." [[CARDS/Depth Psychology Theory/Abstract🧲\|Abstract🧲]] over [[CARDS/Depth Psychology Theory/Concrete👁️‍🗨️\|Concrete👁️‍🗨️]]
-> "Learning is self-paced, self directed, and includes a great deal of individual contact with the teacher, who relates to each student openly and honestly." [[CARDS/Depth Psychology Theory/Pragmatic🦊\|Pragmatic🦊]], [[CARDS/Depth Psychology Theory/Sincerity\|Sincerity]] of ENTP
+> "Learning is self-paced, self directed, and includes a great deal of individual contact with the teacher, who relates to each student openly and honestly." [[CARDS/Depth Psychology Theory/Pragmatic🦊\|Pragmatic🦊]], [[Sincerity\|Sincerity]] of ENTP
 >
 >